BMIRDS/deepslide/README.md

 - Generate patches for the training set.
 - Balance the class distribution for the training set.
 - Generate patches for the validation set.
-- Generate patches by folder for wsi in the validation set.
+- Generate patches by folder for WSI in the validation set.
-- Generate patches by folder for wsi in the testing set.
+- Generate patches by folder for WSI in the testing set.

 ```
 python code/2_process_patches.py
 ```

 Note that this will take up a significant amount of space.
 Edit `num_train_per_class` in `config.py` to be smaller if you wish to not generate as many windows.
-If your images are histopathology images dyed purple, whitespace will automatically be filtered.
+If your histopathology images are H&E-stained, whitespace will automatically be filtered.
 Turn this off in `type_histopath` in `code/config.py`.
 Default overlapping area is 1/3 for test slides.
 Use 1 or 2 if your images are very large; you can also change this in `slide_overlap` in `code/config.py`.

 **Inputs**: `wsi_train`, `wsi_val`, `wsi_test`

-**Outputs**: `train_folder` (fed into model for training), `patches_eval_train` (for validation, sorted by wsi), `patches_eval_test` (for testing, sorted by wsi)
+**Outputs**: `train_folder` (fed into model for training), `patches_eval_train` (for validation, sorted by WSI), `patches_eval_test` (for testing, sorted by WSI)